Ranking the top 3 childhood games.

 3. Manhunt: The classic game that every kid from the neighborhood could enjoy.
 The ultimate hide n’seek.
-Manhunt was timeless and the game that, I hope, every child in this country had a chance to play.
-However, the ubiquity of the game is also the reason it gets stuck with the bronze.
+Manhunt was timeless and the game that, I hope, every child had a chance to play.
+However, the ubiquitously-inclusive nature of the game is also the reason it gets stuck with the bronze.
 Can’t be the best if everybody can play.
-Capitalism 101.
+Free market 101.

 2. Kill the carrier: A fundamental childhood experience.
 What makes this game so great is that it was a glorious reduction to the most basic human thought, “That person has something, let’s all beat the crap out of him and take it!”
 Kill the Carrier teaches young boys that nothing in life is free, especially medical bills.

 - Sports Analogy: Brady/Belichick-era Patriots.
 Always near the top of the pile.
 Almost always considered to be the best.
-Tried & true contender whose value any American man can appreciate.
+Tried & true contender whose value any competitor can appreciate.

 1. King of the hill: Undisputed champion of childhood.
 The best game of King of Hill would top any other competition and that is why it’s #1 on my list.
-Full disclosure: I was going to name Kill the Carrier numero uno until I remembered that this game was the most thrilling of them all.
-King of the Hill is Kill the Carrier on steroids.
-In fact, King of the Hill is just Kill the Carrier at a higher altitude with even more danger involved, hence the top spot.
+Full disclosure: I was going to name Kill the Carrier numero uno until I remembered that King of the Hill is just Kill the Carrier at a higher altitude, hence the top spot.
 There is just something about launching/tackling/kicking one another off a mountain of sand/dirt/whatever crap they stacked up in your childhood town that epitomizes joy.
 The zenith of recklessness.
 I would go play King of the Hill right now.*

 - Sports Analogy: Whatever March Madness Cinderella team that you support.
 The thrill of watching your college basketball team go on a magical run at the dance is perfectly analogous to King of the Hill.
 Unbridled passion that is unrivaled in the sports world.
-If you don’t like college basketball than you’re probably a douche anyway, ignore the list.
+If you don’t like college basketball then you’re probably a douche and have bigger fish to fry than gauging the validity of this list.